HugoPeters1024/hs-sleuth/README.md

 ## For the Final Thesis

-- What the contributions (making a tool to support haskell developers), and how can we verify that (ACM Emperical Evaluation Checklist?)
+- What the contributions (making a tool to support haskell developers), and how can we verify that (ACM Empirical Evaluation Checklist?)
     - Also conversations with the industry, Well Typed, Channable, Chordify?